porsche-design-system/porsche-design-system/packages/components/src/components/carousel/carousel.examples.md

 <Playground :markup="focusBehavior" :config="config"></Playground>

+## Custom Border Radius

+By default, every carousel item gets a border radius of `12px`.
+This can be changed via a custom CSS property, e.g.:
+`--p-carousel-border-radius: 4px`.

+<Playground :markup="customBorderRadius" :config="config"></Playground>

 ## Skip Carousel Entries

 Through the `skipLinkTarget` property, a skip link for keyboard users can be provided to give the possibility to skip